 Cross-Cutting Research Themes

-Our research fellows study British, German, and global history, often with an emphasis on transnational, transregional, and comparative approaches, global entanglements, and legacies of empire.
-Cross-cutting themes include intellectual history, processes of medialization, histories of gender and society, and digital humanities methods.
+Our research fellows study British, German, and colonial history, with an emphasis on transnational, transregional, and comparative approaches, global entanglements, and legacies of empire.
+Cross-cutting themes include the history of knowledge, histories of gender and society, and new methods and sources expanding the institutional archive.

 Cross-Cutting Research Theme

-Our research focuses on the history of ideas in its widest sense: it analyses conceptual transformations across time and follows the implementation and dissemination of ideas in specific historical and cultural contexts.
-The British Isles and Germany are at the centre of our research, making questions of transnational transfers of ideas especially pertinent – also beyond our core geographical area, following European, global, and (post-)imperial connections.
-We take an interest in the methodological implications of writing intellectual history across linguistic, national, and cultural boundaries and serve as a meeting point for discussing methods in intellectual history emanating from both British and German traditions.
-We explore actors, practices, and institutions of intellectual engagement, and ask how ideas and concepts could shape the perception of the world, stimulate scientific as well as public discourses, and strengthen social cohesion.
-As such, ideas are not understood as mere representations of non-verbal “facts”, but as impacting socio-cultural settings and as pivotal modes of people’s ongoing self-reflection.
+Our research focuses on the making of knowledge in its many forms, from the everyday to the scientific.
+We analyse the formation of concepts, categories, and orders across time, and follow the implementation and dissemination of such ideas in specific historical and cultural contexts.
+Questions of transnational transfers are especially pertinent —within and beyond our core geographical area of Britain and its colonies, following European, global, and (post-)imperial connections.
+We take an interest in the methodological implications of writing the history of knowledge across linguistic, national, and cultural boundaries.
+The institute thus serves as a meeting point for discussing methods in intellectual history and knowledge history emanating from both British and German traditions.
+We explore actors, practices, spaces, sites, and institutions of intellectual engagement, and the ways in which knowledge production has historically been disciplined.
+How have concepts, categories, and imagined orders shaped our perception of the world, stimulated both scientific and public discourses, and affected social cohesion?
+As such, concepts are not understood as mere representations of non-verbal ‘facts’, but as impacting socio-cultural settings and as pivotal modes of people’s ongoing self-reflection.

 Related Projects: